 Examples of expenses that are included in the manufacturing overhead category are as follows:

 - Depreciation on equipment used in the production process (your equipment doesn’t last forever, and it’s always costing you something even if you don’t know it), so depreciation basically refers to how much an asset decreases in value over time.

 - Salaries of your staff.
 You might think it obvious but remember to include quality control, technologists, cleaners, maintenance, security guards, etc.

 - Supplies not directly associated with products are known as indirect materials (such as manufacturing forms).
-These are all extra bits and pieces that go into the making of your product, which wouldn’t stand out on first look.
-This could also repair parts, general supplies, cleaning chemicals and even wasted materials, computer systems such as MRP management software.
+These are all extra bits and pieces that go into making your product, which wouldn’t stand out on first look.
+This could also repair parts, general supplies, cleaning chemicals and even wasted materials, and computer systems such as MRP management software.

 - Utilities.
 Rent on the building, water bills, internet, electricity, gas, property tax and even insurance, as long as they are related to manufacturing.

 To calculate manufacturing overhead, you must add all the indirect company-related expenses incurred in manufacturing a product (indirect materials, indirect labour, machine repairs, depreciation, factory supplies, insurance, electricity and more).

 You have to be aware of these invisible costs of production that build in the background.
 Otherwise, you’ll be checking your end-of-year balance and find it looking slimmer than you expected.